Web app Regensburg Model:

 In the Regensburg Model, national emission paths are derived from a global emission path using the Regensburg Formula which leads to converging per capita emissions (see publications below).

 In the Regensburg Model, six scenario types (RM 1 - 6) are offered to derive global emission paths that adhere to a predefined CO2 budget.
-Here is a brief description of the scenario types.
+These scenario types cover the range of plausible trajectories.

-Important framework data in the following web app (these can be freely set in the detailed Excel tool; see below):
+Important framework data that must be specified in the Regensburg Model (these can be freely set in the detailed Excel tool):

 When you select a country, you can see the resulting emission paths, reference values and other key figures.

-In the corresponding sheet you can see the underlayed global paths.
+In the corresponding sheets you can see the underlayed global paths and the corresponding national CO2 budgets for all countries in the world.

 Notes: